-If the court finds that possession is not a proportional remedy in your case, it could adjourn your case for a specific period of time, suspend your case indefinitely, or dismiss your case.
-Even if the court dismisses your case, this does NOT mean that your contract is VOID or that you are no longer responsible for your arrears, it simply means that that the lender cannot put you out of your home through a possession order at this time.
+If the court finds that a possession order is not proportionate in your case, it could adjourn your case for a specific period of time, suspend your case indefinitely, or dismiss your possession case.
+Even if the court dismisses your possession case, this does NOT mean that your contract is VOID or that you are no longer responsible for your arrears, it simply means that that the lender cannot put you out of your home through a possession order at this time.
+The lender may still seek to collect arrears owed through another legal procedure, e.g. by enforcing its contractual rights.
+However, you can still raise the same defences should they try again to obtain possession of your home.